Reasons why you should opt for Mergers and Amalgamation

 - Following Disclosure in form of affidavit:

-– Latest Information related to a financial position of the company.
+- Latest Information related to the financial position of the company.

 - Latest auditor’s report of the company